 Using Keri Glassman's O2 Diet and Her ORAC Lists to Fine-Tune Your Diet

 I just happened upon Glassman's book while browsing the New Book shelf at my local public library.
-She's a registered dietitian with a New York City nutrition practice, and she's also a nutrition contributor to the CBS Early Show.
+She's a registered dietitian with a New York City nutrition practice, and she's also a nutrition contributor to the CBSEarly Show.

-What's the ORAC Index anyway?
-The ORAC Index was developed by the U. S. Department of Agriculture with the help of the top nutrition scientists in the country.
-It ranks 277 foods by antioxidant content--their ability to either destroy or neutralize disease-causing free radicals.
-Since oxidative stress caused by free radicals is likely to be one of the factors which plays an important role in the development of chronic and degenerative diseases, such as cancer, heart disease, and neuronal degeneration--the ORAC Index is definitely a number to pay attention to when choosing your foods.
-Click here for the USDA ORAC Index Fact Sheet
+disease-causing free radicals.
+Since oxidative stress caused by free radicals is likely to be one of the factors which plays an important role in the development of chronic and degenerative diseases, such as cancer, heart disease, and neuronal degeneration--the ORAC Index is definitely a number to pay attention to

 But if you took a look at the USDA's ORAC Index of foods you would scratch your head and wonder, "OK, so now what am I supposed to do with this?"
 It definitely ranks the foods--but all the foods are ranked using a quantity of 100 grams--a meaningless measurement--nothing close to normal people portions.
 It doesn't give us a clue about how to compare blueberries to apples to spinach in terms of portion size.
 But Glassman spells it all out.